zeroxnone/GridLock/README.md

 The update process:
 Edit a .txt section from one of the available .txt files. (they are labeled by content) Let others know what changes you made and why.
+If you aren't sure if you should change something, you can make a pull request by selecting the file and leaving a branch comment at the bottom near
+"commit changes"